Ziph (Bible)

 Ziph (זיף) was a town in the Judean Mountains (Joshua 15:55) south-east of Hebron.
-Here David hid himself from Saul (1 Samuel 23:19; Psalm 54).
+According to the biblical narrative in 1 Samuel 23, David hid himself from Saul here (1 Samuel 23:19; see also Psalm 54).
+Saul took his "chosen men of Israel" into the wilderness of Ziph in search of David.
 The name of Zif is found about four miles south of Hebron, attached to a rounded hill of some 100 feet in height, which is called Tell Zif.
 Its name appears on a number of LMLK seals along with those of Hebron, Socoh and MMST.
 It has been identified as the Palestinian village of Zif, Hebron.

-From archaeology
+Archaeology

+Tell Ziph near Zif, Hebron has been identified as the site of ancient Ziph, with remains of a Byzantine era church.

 Scholars debate the interpretation of the word Z(Y)F on LMLK seals.
-It may be a reference to an economic center established at the site south-east of Hebron during the reign of King Hezekiah (circa 700 BC), or it may be a literal votive inscription meaning "battlement", "flowing", "mouthful", "pinnacle", or "supply" (Grena, 2004, pp. 51, 360–2).
+It may be a reference to an economic center established at the site south-east of Hebron during the reign of King Hezekiah (circa 700 BC), or it may be a literal votive inscription meaning, "pinnacle", or "supply".